Vaihtoehtoiset kirjoitusmuodot

 - (obsolete) A counter, used in various games.

-- (possibly archaic) Any animal that lives exclusively in water.
+- (archaic or loosely) Any animal (or any vertebrate) that lives exclusively in water.

 - (uncountable) The flesh of the fish used as food.